dtarnowski16/protocols/zeiss_scope.md

     - Button is on bottom right side of the scope
     - This is a LED light source
 1. Open Software
+    - Open Zen and choose Zen Pro.
+Alternatively, can choose image processor if scope is off and you just need to image/edit pictures.

 ### Manual Operations